mailpoet/mailpoet/readme.txt

 5. Importing subscribers with a CSV or from MailChimp.

 == Changelog ==

+= 3.0.0-beta.24 - 2017-03-28 =
+* Improved: clarified UI language in Settings and Import.
+Thanks Lloyd, @rtomo and @perthmetro;
+* Added: hooks and filters for premium features.
+Thx Alex;
+* Premium: Google Analytics tracking is now enabled.
+Get in touch with us if you're a premium user!
+* Fixed: multilingual translations are no longer breaking the UI.
+Thanks Marco;
+* Fixed: tracking image inside newsletters is now transparent and does not produce a false positive result during VaultPress's security scan.
+Thanks Raw-B.

 = 3.0.0-beta.23.2 - 2017-03-14 =
 * Improved: added plugin translations to Dutch, English (UK), French, German, Italian, Portuguese (Brazil), Portuguese (Portugal), Russian and Spanish languages.
 Thank you translators!